rhinografix/westprint-website/ULTIMATE_FIX.md

 ## 🆘 Troubleshooting

 ### "Source directory not found"
-Make sure you're in the project root directory:
+Make sure you're in the project root:
 ```bash
 pwd  # Should end with "westprint-website"
 ls   # Should show "components" and "src" folders